jstix/Notebook-exemplars-for-GLOW-users/README.md

 These notebooks were authored by Alexandru Hau and James Stix.

-If you have any questions, would like to find out more about Noteable, or have an interest in finding out more about computational notebooks and Noteable please visit www.noteable.edina.ac.uk
+If you have any questions or would like to find out more about Noteable please visit www.noteable.edina.ac.uk